-I’ve said, “I forgot to remember” often in the past six months.
-Remembering never used to be a problem, but with damage to one minuscule nerve, being able to simultaneously process all the things I want, simply isn’t as easy as it used to be.
+I’ve often say, “I forgot to remember.”
+Years ago, remembering wasn’t a problem, but with damage to one minuscule nerve, being able to simultaneously process all the things I want, simply isn’t as easy as it used to be.
 So, instead of saying, “I forgot”, I say, “I forgot to remember”.
 It’s kinder and gentler.

 There are so many things we “forget to remember”.

 We “forget to remember” to slow down.

 We “forget to remember” that not everything can be “fixed”, or neatly filed away, and that’s okay.